Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Absorption spectroscopy scheme

 \subsubsection{Quantum case}

-For the quantum case, we place a single-photon source to probe the atomic medium.
-In this case, the output situation only contains a single-photon (photon pass through the atomic medium) or vacuum state (photon absorbed by atomic medium).
-Thus, the output photon number distribution is given by
+For the quantum case, we use a single-photon source to probe the atomic medium.
+In this case, the output only contains a single-photon (photon passes through the atomic medium) or a vacuum state (photon is absorbed by the atomic medium).
+Thus, the output photon number distribution can be given by

 Based on Eq.\ref{pqT}, the FI for transmission estimation in the quantum case can be solved as